All about latex mattresses

 - Latex: 100% natural Dunlop latex foam is durable and resilient while allowing for gentle support and breathable temperature control.

 - Wool: A layer of Joma New Zealand Wool helps wick away moisture, repel microbes and dust mites, and provide a natural fire barrier.

 - Cotton: All Avocado mattress covers are button-tufted and crafted with soft and breathable organic cotton.

 - Thickness options: Avocado mattresses come in standard and European-styled pillow-top models.
 The standard mattress is 11-inches thick and is a good choice for back and stomach sleepers.
 Meanwhile, the pillow-top design features an additional 2-inches of Dunlop latex for side sleepers who need more pressure relief.

-- Sleep trial and warranty: Each mattress is covered by a 100-night risk-free sleep trial and a 25-year limited warranty.
+- Sleep trial and warranty: Each Avocado Green Mattress is covered by a 100-night risk-free sleep trial and a 25-year limited warranty.